ONLYOFFICE/docspace-api-sdk-javascript/docs/SettingsRebrandingApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.SettingsRebrandingApi();
+let apiInstance = new Api.SettingsRebrandingApi();
 let opts = {
   'isDark': true, // Boolean | Specifies if the white label logo is for the dark theme or not.
   'isDefault': true, // Boolean | Specifies if the logo is for a default tenant or not.
-  'whiteLabelRequestsDto': new DocspaceApiJavascript.WhiteLabelRequestsDto() // WhiteLabelRequestsDto |
+  'whiteLabelRequestsDto': new Api.WhiteLabelRequestsDto() // WhiteLabelRequestsDto |
 };
 apiInstance.saveWhiteLabelLogoText(opts, (error, data, response) => {
   if (error) {